paulofalcao/MaterialMakerRayMarching/README.md

 # MaterialMakerRayMarching

-A library with Ray Marching nodes for Material Maker
+This is a library with Ray Marching nodes for Material Maker Make complex Ray Marching SDF objects using nodes with the Material Maker editor and this library

 ## Install